-Your online account shows both payslips and your P60.
+Your online Self-Service account shows both your payslips and your P60.

-If you have any questions about the online service or you need help registering or logging in, please call us on 0116 305 7886 or email firstname.lastname@example.org.
+If you have any questions about your pension, need help registering or using the online service please call us on 0116 305 7886 or email firstname.lastname@example.org.

 A change to the scheme rules has been made to provide that survivor benefits payable to a same sex spouse or a civil partner are equal those paid to the widow of a male member.